-Timing Is Everything Being at the right place at the right moment is very important, and serendipity plays a significant part in all of this.
+Being at the right place at the right moment is very important, and serendipity plays a significant part in all of this.
 Then, again, we make a lot of our own luck.
 Scouting a location so you know where good vantage points are and under what conditions they will work is a start.
 When I'm traveling or working a new area, I keep my eyes alert during each day to find places that might look good later in the day, later in the week, or in different weather that might have potential.

 The fact is that we often have to wait for all the things that make a successful landscape image to come together.
 The season, the time of day, the atmospheric conditions, even the equipment you brought along will play a part in whether you get that winning photo.

 The image here is from the Namib Desert in Namibia, Africa.
 It was taken at early light from a location scouted in advance and with the right focal length to cover the scene in three images, and then combined later.

 Give Yourself Time